yunaranyancat/musubi/_posts/2020-04-05-shellcoder.md

 permalink : /paths/shellcoder
 ---

-Hey , I'm writing this journal that will be updated periodically at the end of the day as I progress through the Shellcoder Handbook 2nd Edition.
+Hey , I'm writing this journal that will be updated periodically at the end of the day as I progress through the Shellcoder Handbook 2nd Edition and other shellcoding related things.
 I will write anything that I found useful however, do note that this is more of a journal/diary rather than a complete technical writeup, however, once I have mastered the art of shellcoding, I will share some posts.
 Let's go..

 ### 5 April 2020